-While we have tried to cover many of the most common questions, you may not find exactly what you are looking for.
-If you have suggestions for topics for our FAQ page or would like to set up a time to speak with an intellectual property attorney, please contact us directly.
+We have provided an additional FAQ section below relating to commonly asked intellectual property questions.
+If you have suggestions for topics for our FAQ or would like to set up a time to speak with us about your intellectual property matters, please contact us directly.

 A provisional application for patent has a pendency lasting 12 months from the date the provisional application is filed.
 The 12-month pendency period cannot be extended.
 Therefore, an applicant who files a provisional application must file a corresponding nonprovisional application for patent (nonprovisional application) during the 12-month pendency period of the provisional application in order to benefit from the earlier filing of the provisional application.